 How To Generate Ideas and Conduct SoTL Research

-We have prepared a primer on SoTL and how it is typically carried out:
+For those just getting started with SoTL Research, we have prepared a primer on SoTL and how it is typically carried out:

 - What Is SoTL?